- JOIN | SUPPORT TSHA

 LAWS, TEXAS.
 Laws was ten miles northwest of Mount Vernon in northwestern Franklin County.
 A post office was established there in 1883 with John A. Laws as postmaster.
 In 1890 the community had an estimated population of thirty, a gin, a mill, and the grocery and distillery that John Laws operated.
 The post office was closed in 1906, and by the 1930s Laws had ceased to exist as a named community.

-The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Cecil Harper, Jr., "LAWS, TX," Handbook of Texas Online (http://www.tshaonline.org/handbook/online/articles/hvlan), accessed November 26, 2015.
-Uploaded on June 15, 2010.
-Published by the Texas State Historical Association.
+The following, adapted from the Chicago Manual of Style, 15th edition, is the preferred citation for this article.Handbook of Texas Online, Cecil Harper, Jr., "Laws, TX," accessed April 28, 2017, http://www.tshaonline.org/handbook/online/articles/hvlan.